Thank you to everyone who attended the BCI Australasia Summit & Awards 2019 on 30-31 July!

 • Reflected on the different ways that diversity can be thought of and will help develop skills and methodologies that may be implemented immediately.

 • Will be interspersed with elements of how innovation, leadership and implementing an incident exercising methodology can be used in transforming from Continuity to Resilience.

-Presentations in this stream will include case studies that link to elements in the BCI's Good Practice Guidelines pertinent to achieving Diversity in Resilience.
+Presentations in this stream include case studies that link to elements in the BCI's Good Practice Guidelines pertinent to achieving Diversity in Resilience.

-Presentations in this stream will include case studies that link to elements in the BCI's Good Practice guidelines pertinent to Threats to resilience.
+Presentations in this stream include case studies that link to elements in the BCI's Good Practice guidelines pertinent to Threats to resilience.

 • Cyber/Data breech

 • Supply chain disruptions